 The SUO Advocacy & Governance Coordinator is Sarah Furgason.
 Sarah can be reached at: firstname.lastname@example.org

 The Office of the Ombudsperson for Students is an independent, impartial, and confidential office supported by both UBC and the SUO to help students navigate campus-related fairness concerns.
 The Ombuds Office is not influenced in any way by the University, does not take sides, and does not share information unless authorized to do so.
 The Ombuds Office helps students explore options, identify existing resources, and problem solve constructively.
-Their sound, practical advice empowers students advocate for themselves.
+Their sound, practical advice empowers students to advocate for themselves.

 The UBC Okanagan Ombuds Officer is Cindy Leonard.
 Cindy can be reached at: email@example.com